TickTockBent/TimeTickBase/documentation/Whitepaper.md

 The initial token distribution leverages TTB's on-ramp aggregator system through a special implementation dubbed "The Genesis Fountain."
 This contract serves as the primary distribution mechanism during the network's first year, operating as a single share (one stake-hour) in the system while enabling broader initial participation.

-The Genesis Fountain is unique among on-ramp aggregators in three ways:
-1. Limited operational period of one year from network genesis
+The Genesis Fountain operates for 12 months from launch with the following structure:
-2. Fixed membership of 50 slots
+- Fixed 50 slots
-3. Receives the initial network emissions (70% of all generated tokens) until other timekeepers join
+- Stakes a single share (1 stake-hour)
+- Receives 70% of network emissions initially
+- Natural dilution as stakers join

 ### Slot Distribution

-The 50 Genesis Fountain slots are allocated through multiple channels to ensure fair and purposeful initial distribution:
+The 50 Genesis Fountain slots are allocated through multiple channels:

 * 10 slots - Community Development
   * Awarded to significant code contributors